-The project responds to the critical conservation status of both the Chocóan rainforests in northwestern Ecuador and the remaining Brown-headed spider monkeys which occupy them.
+Tesoro Escondido is a wildlife reserve located in the province of Esmereldas, Ecuador.
+The reserve was created to respond to the critical conservation status of both the Chocóan rainforests in northwestern Ecuador and the remaining Brown-headed spider monkeys which occupy them.
 Despite being a globally recognised biodiversity hotspot, the region suffers from some of the highest rates of deforestation in Latin America, with logging and agricultural expansion being key drivers of habitat loss.

-The local staff of Tesoro Escondido led by Citlalli Morelos-Juarez are working with Sussex University and the Jocotoco Foundation to conserve this area of land through reforesting areas of degraded habitat.
-To do this, they engage local farmers to conserve their land and pursue sustainable livelihoods, aiming to expand the area under protection between Tesoro Escondido and a neighbouring reserve called Canandé – also managed by the Jocotoco Foundation.
+The local staff of Tesoro Escondido led by Citlalli Morelos-Juarez are working with Sussex University to conserve this area of land through reforesting areas of degraded habitat.
+To do this, they engage local farmers to conserve their land and pursue sustainable livelihoods, aiming to expand the area under protection between Tesoro Escondido and a neighbouring reserve called Canandé – managed by the Jocotoco Foundation.

 Synchronicity Earth has supported the work at Tesoro Escondido in Ecuador since 2017.